For your FREE printable weekly planner, keep reading.

 Simply write in the date at the top of each square.
 Each day, try to plan three goals for yourself.
 You can jot down any appointments or reminders right beside them, which can help you juggle your energy.
 The checkmarks are reminders of tiny things to stay ahead of throughout the day.
 Whether it is five minutes of stretching or an hour of dancing, you can manage a tiny bit of daily exercise.
 We all need to drink more water, just make the effort.
 We can take a few moments to read something interesting, and send a few texts or messages to connect with friends we haven’t spoken to lately.
 A token amount of housework (5 minutes minimum) every day keeps our homes from getting out of control.
 And we must also take a meager amount of time for ourselves – a hot bath, a beauty routine, or turning off the TV to go to bed a bit early.

-If you dig this, and would like more printables, please comment and let me know!
-Also, it would be fabulous of you to share this post via the social links below, and click on a few ads that interest you.
+Feel free to share this post via the social links below, and click on a few ads that interest you.
 You’re the best!

 If you have the means, please consider supporting this site.
 Any amount is greatly appreciated.